dullhunk/cdyf/04-writing.md

 # Writing

-Writing your thoughts down has multiple uses, or to use a programming metaphor, it is an [overloaded function](https://en.wikipedia.org/wiki/Function_overloading).
-We need to examine some of these functions, because they are sometimes overlooked or taken for granted.
-If you don't like writing, remember that writing is actually your friend.
-So here are eight reasons why writing is your new [Best Friend Forever](https://en.wikipedia.org/wiki/Best_friends_forever) (BFF).
+Writing has multiple uses, or to use a programming metaphor, it is an [overloaded function](https://en.wikipedia.org/wiki/Function_overloading).
+We need to examine some of these functions, because they easily overlooked or taken for granted.
+If you don't like writing, you need to learn to love it because it's actually your friend.
+Not just any friend, but your [Best Friend Forever](https://en.wikipedia.org/wiki/Best_friends_forever) (BFF).
+So here are eight reasons why writing is your new BFF:

 ## Communication {#bff1}

 Writing is communication.
 Well Duh!
-I'm stating the obvious, because you will sometimes hear software engineers talking disparingly about writing the `documentation`.
-Sigh.
-Writing about software or hardware can be a chore, they will tell you.
-When engineers write about their software they often do it at the end, *if* there is time and *if* they can be bothered.
+I'm stating the obvious, because you will sometimes hear software engineers talking disparingly about writing the (sigh)`documentation`.
+Writing about software or hardware can be a chore, engineers may tell you.
+If engineers bother to write about their software at all, they often do it at the end, *if* there is time and there's no more features or bugs to added or removed.
 This might go some way to explaining why software and hardware documentation can be so bad because:

 * It is probably written as an afterthought or in a hurry
 * It might not be authored by the person who designed or built the software